MOBILE HOME INSURANCE

 Personal property

 The contents inside the home, including furniture, electronics, appliances, and clothing.
-Typically a percentage of the dwelling limit, often 50 to 70 percent.
+This personal property coverage is typically a percentage of the dwelling limit, often 50 to 70 percent.

 Personal liability

 Bodily injury and property damage to others arising from your home or your activities.
-Standard limits are $100K to $300K with higher available.
+This liability coverage carries standard limits of $100K to $300K with higher available.

 Additional living expense